 How long we store your personal data depends on the purpose it was collected for.
 Once the purpose has been completed the personal data is securely disposed of or permanently deleted.
 The University’s Records Retention and Disposal Schedule is regularly reviewed to ensure personal data is only kept for the length of time its purpose and lawful basis allows.

 The majority of your personal data will form part of your student file.
-Your student file will be securely disposed of or permanently deleted 10 years from the date your student file was created.
-Your student file will be replaced with a skeleton file that consists of your name, student ID number, and programme of study, transcript and award.
+We are in the process of reducing the length of time we keep your student file.
+We are working towards disposing of or permanently deleting your student file 10 years from the date your student file was created.
+Your student file will be reduced to your transcript.
+This contains your name, student ID number, date of birth, programme/s of study, the grades achieved, the final degree awarded and any academic distinctions achieved.
 This may be used as evidence of your academic achievements, to supply statistics, or to provide information to regulatory bodies and other agencies to which we are legally required to supply data.
-Your skeleton file will be securely disposed of or permanently deleted 80 years from creation.
+Your skeleton file will be kept for 80 years from its year of creation.

 The University will also use your data, together with data about other current and former students, to carry out statistical analysis in relation to its student population or for historical or research purposes (but not to make decisions about you).